 Objectives of the organisation

 Before decrypting the WGIII’s report, we would like to shed light on the previous group’s take-aways.
-The WGII stated that in order to lower the risks linked to climate change, it is urgent to take action regarding the future constructions, infrastructures, activities of urbanism and use of existing land that will take place.
-Urban development has to evolve in order to answer to its deficiencies regarding adaptation to global warming, all the while ending increased vulnerability of marginalised communities and low-income people placed into risk-zones.
+The WGII stated that in order to lower the risks linked to climate change, it is urgent to take action regarding the future constructions, infrastructures, activities of urbanism.
+We can use of existing land that will take place.
+In fact, Urban development must evolve to address its deficiencies in adapting to global warming.
+But also, while ending the increased vulnerability of marginalized communities and low-income people placed into risk-zones.

 Décryptage du troisième volet du 6e Rapport du GIEC (WGIII)